pravega/pravega/documentation/src/docs/security/securing-standalone-mode-cluster.md

   You can find a client example with security enabled [here](https://github.com/pravega/pravega-samples/tree/master/pravega-client-examples/src/main/java/io/pravega/example/secure).

   Note:
-  * Remember that clients can access standalone mode clusters through the localhost interface only.
-Therefore, the hostname in the Controller URI should be specified as `localhost` in client applications when accessing standalone mode cluster.
+  * Remember that clients can access standalone mode servers through the localhost interface only.
+Therefore, the hostname in the Controller URI should be specified as `localhost` in client applications when accessing standalone mode servers.
   * `.validateHostName(false)` disables hostname verification for client-to-segment-store communications.